golangclub/golangcn.org/golangcnSite/content/english/blog/become-a-member-of-golang-china-club.md

 Please note that the aforementioned "effective commits" implies source code changes such as bug fixes, global/local optimizations, functionality refactorings and new features, etc.

 NFC (non functional commits) such as typo fixes, test case supplementations and dead code eliminations are not considered as EC.
-Since the core opinion of us is not only holding titles of "golang contributor", but also diving into the Go internals and improving our coding skills.
+Since the core opinion of us is not only holding the title of "golang contributor", but also diving into the Go internals and improving our coding skills.

 Being a member of the Club, you can enjoy a wide range of exclusive benefits and unparalleled job opportunities.